Sarenaoberoi/AgentBasedModeling/project1.md

 <img width="473" alt="Screen Shot 2020-09-15 at 3 28 04 PM" src="https://user-images.githubusercontent.com/60228365/93255794-66b4b600-f768-11ea-9d76-4dab9b927726.png">

 I had a lot of fun working on the stretch goal for this project.
-It was interesting to see my area in a 3-dimensional plot.
-Looking at the graph below, we also see that
+It was interesting to see the topography of my area in a 3-dimensional plot.